TimvanSteenbergen/FatBoy/README.md

 you need, this project will give you everything possible and you have to strip out all you don't need.

 Feel free to fork this and give me a pull-request to add some stuff that was still missing or comments on what you think of it.

     Authentication: ZfcUser
     ZfcUser has become our choice for authentication.

     What does it do:
     - adds a page '/user' enabling anyone to log in or register via mail or userid.

     Don't want it?
 Do this to remove it:
     - in application.config.php comment out the lines 'ZfcUser' and 'ZfcBase'.
     - remove file 'config\zfcuser.global.php'

     What we did to add it:
     - in composer.json we added '"zf-commons/zfc-user" : "dev-master",' and ran comoposer;
     - added file 'config\zfcuser.global.php'

+Which module will be next?
+Let's do authorization.
+What is your choice for Authorisation?
+Let us know.